infobsmi/b33s/docs/bucket/lifecycle/DESIGN.md

 # ILM Tiering Design [![slack](https://slack.min.io/slack?type=svg)](https://slack.min.io) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/)

-Lifecycle transition functionality provided in [bucket lifecycle guide](https://github.com/infobsmi/b33s/master/docs/bucket/lifecycle/README.md) allows tiering of content from MinIO object store to public clouds or other MinIO clusters.
+Lifecycle transition functionality provided in [bucket lifecycle guide](https://github.com/infobsmi/b33s/master/docs/bucket/lifecycle/README.md) allows tiering of content from B33S object store to public clouds or other B33S clusters.

-Transition tiers can be added to MinIO using `mc admin tier add` command to associate a `gcs`, `s3` or `azure` bucket or prefix path on a bucket to the tier name.
+Transition tiers can be added to B33S using `mc admin tier add` command to associate a `gcs`, `s3` or `azure` bucket or prefix path on a bucket to the tier name.
 Lifecycle transition rules can be applied to buckets (both versioned and un-versioned) by specifying the tier name defined above as the transition storage class for the lifecycle rule.

 ## Implementation

 ILM tiering takes place when a object placed in the bucket meets lifecycle transition rules and becomes eligible for tiering.
-MinIO scanner (which runs at one minute intervals, each time scanning one sixteenth of the namespace), picks up the object for tiering.
-The data is moved to the remote tier in entirety, leaving only the object metadata on MinIO.
+B33S scanner (which runs at one minute intervals, each time scanning one sixteenth of the namespace), picks up the object for tiering.
+The data is moved to the remote tier in entirety, leaving only the object metadata on B33S.

 The data on the backend is stored under the `bucket/prefix` specified in the tier configuration with a custom name derived from a randomly generated uuid - e.g. `0b/c4/0bc4fab7-2daf-4d2f-8e39-5c6c6fb7e2d3`.
 The first two prefixes are characters 1-2,3-4 from the uuid.
 This format allows tiering to any cloud irrespective of whether the cloud in question supports versioning.
-The reference to the transitioned object name and transitioned tier is stored as part of the internal metadata for the object (or its version) on MinIO.
+The reference to the transitioned object name and transitioned tier is stored as part of the internal metadata for the object (or its version) on B33S.

 Extra metadata maintained internally in `xl.meta` for a transitioned object